-Creating and customizing families is likely one of the most desired advanced skills in Revit software, and learning the Family Editor can be challenging—not only due to the vast amount of knowledge there is to be gained, but also because much of the resources to learn the Family Editor are focused on architectural examples and processes.
+Creating and customizing families is likely one of the most desired advanced skills in Revit software, and learning the Family Editor can be challenging‚ not only due to the vast amount of knowledge there is to be learned, but also because much of the resources to learn the Family Editor are focused on architectural examples and processes.
 This lab will provide an introduction into the Family Editor from a structural perspective.
 While we can apply the fundamental ideas to any discipline, we will structurally focus the examples.
-This session is full, but an alternate time is now available.
+This lab will build a different family than we did last time!

-- Learn how to create basic families in Revit Structure
+- Learn how to create a family in Revit

 - Discover the basics of the Family Editor from a structural perspective